 Southeast Asia is home to an incredibly rich food history.
 The local cuisine is known for its intense flavours, spices and some of the freshest ingredients you can find.
 In general, meals include either rice or noodles and are packed full of flavour.
-Lemongrass, ginger, lime leaves, coriander, fish sauce and soy sauce are used in most local dishes.
-Whilst Southeast Asian food has a reputation for being hot and spicy, each region actually has its own distinct characteristics.
+Lemongrass, ginger, lime leaves, coriander, fish sauce and soy sauce are used in many local dishes.
+Whilst Southeast Asian food has a reputation for being hot and spicy, each region has its own distinct characteristics.
+Vietnam, for example, is perhaps best known for its fresh and aromatic dishes - relying heavily on flavours from fresh herbs such as mint, basil and dill.

-Your itinerary has been carefully crafted to introduce you to a range of local dishes and we hope that you enjoy the culinary adventure ahead.
-All meals (excluding drinks) are included in our fully inclusive group tours from dinner on the day of your groups' arrival until breakfast on your day of departure.
 When dining in Southeast Asia, although some restaurants have adopted a western approach to dining, expect some restaurants to follow the traditional communal style of eating.
 Typically, this will mean each diner has their own small bowl and may serve themselves from a variety of shared dishes.
 At some local restaurants, appetizers and main courses might be served when they are ready instead of following a particular order.
 Determining when it's appropriate to use chopsticks, forks or spoons can be challenging for some travellers, even other Asians, as each country has different customs.

-In some countries in Southeast Asia, fork and spoon are used for most dishes and chopsticks are typically provided to eat noodles.
+In Vietnam, dishes are normally placed in the centre and people serve food for themselves with their own chopsticks and bowl.
 Usually, chopsticks or other utensils are provided to scoop the food into your bowl to prevent your own chopsticks from touching the food that remains on the table.

-Dining in Southeast Asia is fairly casual with not too many rules.
+Dining in Southeast Asia is casual with not too many rules.
 Leaving food on the plate is not considered rude.